CLARIAH/wp6-missieven/docs/transcription.md

 as listed in the *otype* feature and documented below.

 All non-slot nodes have a type and are linked to a subset of slots.
-The linkage is stored in the *oslots* feature, which is an edge feature: it specifies a edges between each non-slot nodes and the slots that belong to them.
+The linkage is stored in the *oslots* feature, which is an edge feature: it specifies an edge between each non-slot nodes and the slots that belong to them.
 This feature is hardly ever used directly, because the Text-Fabric API has functions to move from containers to containees, the so-called